Is 1:1 Always Most Powerful? Why Careful Determination of Allocation Ratios Matters in Trial Design: Determining the Optimal Allocation Ratio for Maximizing Power

 In the case of binary endpoints, the variance $\sigma_i^2 = p_i(1-p_i)$ within each arm ($i=C,T$) is determined by its success rate, $p_i$.
-Applying the principle of Neyman allocation reveals a critical nuance: ER is only optimal under the null hypothesis ($p_C=p_T$) or where the success rates are symmetric around 0.5 (i.e., $p_C = 1 - p_T$), see Figure \ref{fig:binaryNeyman}.
-This figure also elucidates the possibility of a conflicting situation where maximising statistical power requires the allocation ratio to shift in a direction that favors the currently worse-performing treatment arm.
+Applying the principle of Neyman allocation reveals a critical nuance: ER can only be optimal under homoscedasticity.
+This key assumption only holds true for the null hypothesis ($p_C=p_T$) or in those points of the parameter space where the success rates are symmetric around 0.5 (i.e., $p_C = 1 - p_T$), as we illustrate in Figure \ref{fig:binaryNeyman}.
+Figure \ref{fig:binaryNeyman} illustrates the mathematical tension between optimal design and conventional practice.
+The curved line represents the optimal allocation proportion necessary to maximize statistical power for a binary endpoint under a given parameter configuration, plotted as a function of the treatment success rate $p_T$ (taking values within $[0,1]$) while holding the control rate $p_C$ fixed.
+For comparison, the flat line shows the universally applied 1:1 ratio.
+The most striking observation from Figure \ref{fig:binaryNeyman} is the substantial lack of alignment between the theoretically optimal allocation and the 1:1 default.
+They only intersect at the few specific points where homoscedasticity mathematically holds true.
+The rarity of these intersection points demonstrates that adhering to the 1:1 allocation ratio is suboptimal for power in the vast majority of two-arm trials with binary outcomes.
+This figure also elucidates the possibility of a conflicting situation where maximising statistical power requires the allocation ratio to shift in a direction that favours the currently worse-performing treatment arm (i.e., in cases where the most variable arm is also the worst one).

-This highlights a broader principle: when maximising statistical power, the optimal allocation depends heavily on the context.
-For instance, with time-to-event data that is exponentially distributed, Neyman allocation always assigns more patients to the superior arm \citep{Antognini2020}.
+This highlights a broader principle: when maximising statistical power, the optimal allocation depends heavily on the context and therefore merits careful consideration beyond simple default practices.
+For instance, with time-to-event data that is exponentially distributed, and where a longer time is a positive outcome, Neyman allocation always assigns more patients to the superior arm \citep{Antognini2020}.
 Furthermore, the choice of effect measure and the statistical test itself alter the optimal ratio \citep{Pin_Deming2024}.

-More generally, power is optimized by the allocation that maximizes the test statistic's non-centrality parameter \citep{hu2003optimality}, which for the Wald test, leads to Neyman allocation \citep{Rosenberger2001}.
-We conclude this section with the theoretical insight that equal allocation can only be expected to be optimal in terms of statistically power only under homoscedasticity; its practical implications will be investigated in the next section.
+More generally, power is optimized by the allocation that maximizes the test statistic's non-centrality parameter \citep{hu2003optimality}, which for the Wald test leads to Neyman allocation \citep{Rosenberger2001}.
+We conclude this section with the theoretical insight that equal allocation can only be expected to be optimal in terms of statistically power only under homoscedasticity while homoscedasticity is itself a rare possibility for some commonly used outcome types; its practical implications will be investigated in the next section.